WizardTim/cheatsheets/hdparm.md

 [Back to Cheatsheets Index](README.md)
 # hdparm Cheatsheet

-### Warning: hdparm can permanently and irreversibly destroy data and physical hardware
+### Caution: hdparm can permanently and irreversibly destroy data and physical hardware

 ---